ros-navigation/navigation2/nav2_smac_planner/lattice_primitives/README.md

 </br>

 ## About
-The scripts in this folder are used to generate the motion primitives for the state lattice planner.
+The scripts in this folder are used to generate the minimum control set for the state lattice planner.
+This work is based on [Generating Near Minimal Control Sets for Constrained Motion Planning in Discrete State Spaces](https://www.ri.cmu.edu/pub_files/pub4/pivtoraiko_mihail_2005_1/pivtoraiko_mihail_2005_1.pdf).
 An example of the trajectories for a grid resolution of 5cm and turning radius of 0.5m is shown below.

 ![ ](docs/all_trajectories.png)